CAUSES & SYMPTOMS

 Hepatitis A, B, C, D and E are the main viruses that cause liver inflammation (hepatitis).

-Cause of NAFLD is unknown.
+Formally known as NASH or nonalcoholic steatohepatitis.
+Cause of MASLD is unknown.
 Risk factors include: obesity, gastric bypass surgery, high cholesterol and type 2 diabetes.
-The more severe form of NAFLD is NASH.
+The more serious form of MASLD is called MASH.

 Sustained excessive alcohol use